kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Frost Lance
-    When you cast *ray of frost*, each creature in a 1 foot wide line between you and the target must make a Constitution saving throw against your warlock spell save DC.
+    When you cast *ray of frost*, each creature in a 1 ft wide line between you and the target must make a Constitution saving throw against your warlock spell save DC.
 On a failed save, a creature takes cold damage equal to half your warlock level.

 </div>